-With similar passion and dedication, Dan Schmitt and Lorin Hayden took to one another a bit like a mortise and tenon.
-Lorin and Dan have become nationally known experts in the restoration and reconstruction of 19th century heritage barns.
-They have collaborated to restore, repurpose and/or relocate barns across the United States.
+With passion and dedication Dan Schmitt has become a nationally known expert in the restoration and reconstruction of 19th century heritage barns.
+He seeks to collaborate to restore, repurpose and/or relocate barns across the United States.

-Their complementary skills, ingenuity, and dedicated hard work allow quality craftsmanship to come through in every project.
+His skills, ingenuity and dedicated hard work allow quality craftsmanship to come through in every project.

 Growing up in Guttenberg, Iowa Dan fell in love with the traditional barns that dotted the landscape.
 As Dan saw the number of barns dwindle, he created the Iowa Barn Savers to help preserve these iconic structures.